trychlos/pwix-ui-layout/README.md

 - `uiLayout.landscape()`

-     Whether we are using a landscape layout
+     Whether we are using a landscape layout<br />
+     A reactive data source

 - `uiLayout.resize()`

-     The last resize event timestamp
+     The last resize event timestamp<br />
+     A reactive data source

 - `uiLayout.view()`

-     Returns a UI_VIEW_N/MD/SM constant regarding the current size of the viewport
+     Returns a UI_VIEW_N/MD/SM constant regarding the current size of the viewport<br />
+     A reactive data source

 ### Constants